Innovation network nanodiag BW

 The group of Prof. Zengerle works on applications of MEMS using e.g. micro/nano dispensing, volumetrics, 3D-printing, and simulation-based microfluidic designs.

-Molecular dynamic simulation methods will be used to model the translocation process of the peptide within the biological nanopore at the atomistic level and to better study the interactions that occur between the peptide and the pore.
-To this end, a multiscale model is being developed together with Prof. Walter (Freiburg).
+Using molecular dynamics simulation techniques, the translocation process of the peptide within a biological nanopore will be modelled at the atomistic level, allowing interactions between the peptide and the pore to be investigated in greater detail.
+For this purpose, a multiscale model is being developed jointly with Prof. Walter (Freiburg).

 The University Clinic Freiburg contributes a wide range of clinical expertise especially in the fields of medical epigenetics and oncology, e.g. clinically-relevant tasks, patient samples collection tissue, cells, blood, processing of clinical samples – and last but not least, the direct contact to patients.